filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should normally be disabled.

+### libdrm
+Pass the `--enable-libdrm` option to the configure script.
+Use the `libdrm` library to provide an ability to perform screen recording by encoding KMS scanout planes, allowing to capture both graphical and virtual terminal output, including Wayland, and allow to pass decoded frames directly to a DRM plane, to avoid unnecessary object copying for supported platforms.

+This flag should be enabled on supported platforms that benefit from DRM hardware acceleration, including ARM Mali and RockChip, or if there is a need to use the `kmsgrab` input device for screen capturing.

 ### libilbc
 Pass the `--enable-libilbc` option to the configure script.
 Use the `libilbc` library to allow to decode the Internet Low Bitrate Codec (iLBC) audio codec - a free narrowband voice codec that was developed by Global IP Solutions, and is used in many Voice over IP (VoIP) and streaming audio applications.